Why Pakistan Seeks Weak Govnt, Strong Militants in Afghanistan?

 Serving US interests in Afghanistan

-The analysts believe that 9/11 attacks marked end of the American foreign policy’s transitional period that started when its archrival the Soviet Union collapsed in the 1990s.
+The analysts believe that 9/11 attacks marked end of the American foreign policy’s transitional period that started when its archrival, the Soviet Union, collapsed in the 1990s.
 Creating a new enemy like terrorism, the incident provided the US with a ground to take advantage of its international policies in relation to counterterrorism.
-They assert that forging a hostile force was crucial for the US-led West to pursue a policy of expansion.
+Experts assert that forging a hostile force was crucial for the US-led West to pursue a policy of expansion.

 That is why West Asia became a center of focus of the US foreign policy after the 2001 attacks.
 The US, finding its identity and values totally in conflict with those of the regional nations, sought to impose its hegemony on the region and so paint the Muslims and Islam as a big threat to the world peace.
 Following the Second World War, the US built an enemy from the Soviet Union by demonizing it.
 After 9/11, the same model was introduced to the region but this time under excuse of fighting the so-called Islamist terrorism.
 Afghanistan invasion and subsequent violence of terror groups across the region served Washington’s agenda to promote Islamophoia.

-Terrorist groups' growing destabilization of Afghanistan, on the other hand, provides the US and Pakistan with grounds to advertise and hypocritically justify their intervention as anti-terror steps, something helps them to justify their military presence in Afghanistan too.
-Islamabad receives aids from Washington as it pose to the public opinion as an anti-terror party in Afghanistan.
+Terrorist groups' destabilizing Afghanistan provides the US and Pakistan with grounds to advertise and hypocritically justify their intervention and military presence in Afghanistan as anti-terror measures.
+Islamabad receives aids from Washington as an alleged anti-terror party in Afghanistan.

 Pakistan and Afghanistan dispute outlook

 As the current developments might show, Afghanistan and Pakistan rift has no winner.
-Pakistan could make short-term economic and security gains from fueling violence in Afghanistan but for three reasons, it is the key loser in Afghanistan conflict:
+Pakistan could make short-term economic and security gains from fueling violence in Afghanistan but for three reasons, Islamabad will be the major loser in Afghanistan conflict:

 1. The policy of nurturing and exporting terrorism runs counter to any goals for economic and political development, leading to resultant economic and social affliction to Afghanistan and Pakistan.